Fresh, healthy, and so good for you!

-Put flake salt on both sides of the fish and inside the fish.
+- Put flake salt on both sides of the fish and also inside the fish.
 Salt to taste!
-Remember you can always add salt once it is almost all the way cooked and this kind of fish can take a lot of salt!
+Remember, you can always add salt once it is almost all the way cooked, and this kind of fish can take a lot of salt

-Squeeze 1 1/2 lemons on each fish.
-Basically half a lemon per side and inside.
+- Squeeze 1-1/2 lemons on each fish, half a lemon per side and inside.

-Make three slits on top of the fish in a diagonal design.** Tip make the slips from the base of the knife up.
+- Make three slits on top of the fish in a diagonal design.** Tip: make the slits from the base of the knife up.

-Insert one piece of garlic into the diagonal slit using all 6 slices of garlic.
+- Insert a piece of garlic into the diagonal slits using all 6 slices of garlic.

-Cook fish uncovered in a 400 degree for 20 minutes.
+- Cook fish uncovered in a 400-degree oven for 20 minutes.
 Then, turn the broiler on high or 450 degrees and broil for another 5 minutes or until golden brown and crispy skin.